Kaalwy/kalleweb/README.md

 # kalleweb
-Kalle is my discord bot, and this is Kalle's website
+Hello, this is my discord bot site and I hope someone can find it useful.